givemepower8/Phaser3Practices/docs/COC.md

 ### TH 9 strategies

 Queen is unlocked.

 Wall level can go up to 9 (spike) and 10 (lava stripe on top).
+Wall rings are great to upgrade from spike to lava stripe on top.

 2 X-bows are unlocked.

+One more air seeking mine is unlocked so dragon strategy is not over powered any more as it can be easily destroyed.
+Instead, new strategy lava loonion can be used to replace the dragon loon strategy.

 Other new buildings:

-New troops baby dragon, witch and Lava Hound are unlocked, so new strategy lava loonion can be used.
+New troops baby dragon, witch and Lava Hound are unlocked.

 Valkyrie can be upgraded up 2 level to level 4.